psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ~~~
 {: .output}

-Note here, that we are now free to scale this application to hundreds of core if we want to.
+Note here, that we are now free to scale this application to hundreds of core if we wanted to.
 We are only restricted by the size of our compute cluster.
 Before finishing the day, Lola looks at the runtime that here MPI job consumed. `6.4` seconds for a job that ran on twice as much cores as here parallel implementation.
 That is quite an achievement of the day!

 > ## Use the batch system!
 >